 Hollywood Burger, Daikanyama

+[UPDATE: Sadly, this store has closed permanently.]
 The small shopping and café district of Daikanyama (between Ebisu and Nakameguro) had its first heyday in the IPO bubble of the early 2000s.
 Now, with the interest of Tsutaya group and the extremely popular shopping and dining area of T-Space, Daikanyama is back in the spotlight.

 I recommend the Hollywood Burger—a good basic burger with a secret house-made sauce that has hints of BBQ and something distinctly Asian as well.
-All burgers are served with fries.
-And of course you can wash it down with a Coke, beer, or other favorite beverage.
+All burgers are served with fries, and of course you can wash it down with a Coke, beer, or other favorite beverage.

 Daikanyama has a wealth of places to wander about, so if there’s no space inside Hollywood Burger, take your meal on the road—you’re bound to find a small park or public bench eventually.